 “The end goal is to be able to embed analytics so they are ambient, driving the right answer at the right time for the right outcome,” Mark Lambrecht, industry consultant with SAS Health and Life Sciences Global Practice told Healthcare IT News.

-Who Needs SAS Knowledge?
+Who Needs SAS Skills?

 While SAS programs are used across a variety of industries, their use in healthcare is becoming ubiquitous.
 Jobs analyzing data in health insurance, pharmaceuticals, care providers, billing and government agencies are proliferating and increasingly, an understanding of SAS programming is required.